-Los Angeles has many great things to do, but the size and sprawl of the city can be daunting.
-For those days when you just want to relax, The Getty is the art museum equivalent of yoga for the soul.
+There are many great things to do in LA, but the size and sprawl of the city can be daunting.
+The Getty is the art museum equivalent of yoga for the soul when you just want to relax.

-It’s set in the hills of Santa Monica Mountains, and its combination of art, spectacular views across Los Angeles, stunning architecture and beautiful gardens make it not just a visit for those interested in art.
+It’s set in the hills of the Santa Monica Mountains.
+Its combination of art, spectacular views across Los Angeles, stunning architecture, and beautiful gardens make it not just a visit for those interested in art.

 But if art is the main feature, you’ll find plenty on offer in buildings reported to have cost between $0.7 to $1.3 billion.